stars-and-signs/stars-and-signs/docs/core_rules/magic.md

 ---
 # Magic

-## **Transformation**

-The ability to Transform into a magical state is defining for protagonists in Stars & Signs.
-Protagonists may Transform by filling 1 Corruption slot, no Action required.

-While a protagonist is Transformed, they gain access to their Magical Talents, Relic, and Regalia.

-A protagonist’s Transformation lasts until one or more of the following criteria are met:

-* They choose to end it (no Action required)
-* They reach a Major Milestone
-* They become Broken, Consumed, or Defeated
-* They fill their last Energy Counter slot
+## Energy Counter

-## **Energy Counter**

-When a protagonist Transforms, they gain access to their Energy Resource Counter.
-Each protagonist’s Energy Counter has 5 slots, each of which are worth 5 Energy.
-A protagonist’s Energy Counter is used to fuel their Magic.
+Each protagonist has an Energy Resource Counter with 5 Energy slots, which they use to power their Magic.

-A protagonist clears all the slots of their Energy Counter when their Transformation ends.
-They can also clear 5 Energy slots by filling 1 Corruption slot.
+At each Minor Milestone, each protagonist clears all of their filled Energy slots.

-## **Upgrading Scale**
+## Transformation

-When a protagonist takes an Action while Transformed, they can spend 1 Energy slot to upgrade that Action’s Scale to 3\.
-To do so, the protagonist must describe how they use one of their Magical Affinities to meaningfully aid in that Action.

-Physical Resist Tests that a protagonist makes while Transformed are made at Scale 3 due to their Regalia.
+A protagonist may assume their magical identity by filling 1 Corruption slot.
+While Transformed, a protagonist dons their Regalia, replacing their other clothing; conjures their Relic; and is able to use their Magical Talents.

+A Transformed protagonist remains in this state until one of the following conditions:

+* They become Consumed, Broken, or are Defeated.
+* They suffer the Dispel Fallout.
+* They reach a Minor Milestone.
+* They choose to end their Transformation (no Action required).

+When the Transformation ends, a protagonist's Relic vanishes, their Regalia reverts to their normal clothing, and loses access to their Magical Talents.

-## **Magical Affinities**
+## Magical Affinities

-Each protagonist has one or more Magical Affinities.
+Each protagonist has one or more Affinities from the Magical Affinity list.
 Magical Affinities can only be invoked while Transformed.

-While Transformed, protagonists have a great deal of freedom in how they use their Magical Affinities, being limited only by their creativity and Scale they’re able to achieve.
+While Transformed, a protagonist may freely manipulate the subjects of their Magical Affinities, so long as they're able to achieve the appropriate Scale for the described Action.
+For example, a protagonist with Affinity for Fire Magic may conjure flames to attack an enemy, even when none is present.

+A protagonist does not need to invoke a Magical Affinity in order to manipulate it.

-Protagonists gain Magical Affinities when they are created and then may increase their ranks in these Affinities by advancing their Aspects.
+Protagonists gain Magical Affinities when they are created and then may increase their ranks in these Affinities when they Advance their Traits.

+## Magical Actions

+When a protagonist takes an Action while Transformed, if they are utilizing one of their Magical Affinities in some way, they may spend 1 Energy to upgrade the Potency of that Action to 3.

-## **Magical Gifts**
+## Magical Gifts

-Each protagonist has a unique Magical Gift, which describes what is unique about their powers.
+Each protagonist has a unique Magical Gift, which describes how they regain Energy.
+During protagonist creation, choose one of the following Gifts.

+### Overdrive

+You gain your magic in one large burst but once you're out, you'll need to wait to cool down.

+Increase the number of slots in your Energy Counter by 5.

+### Emotional Battery

+Your magic derives from your flowing emotions.

+While Transformed, you can enter a Mood of your choice (no Action required).
+When you do, you gain a number of Temporary Energy slots equal to half your ranks in the Ability associated with that Mood.

+### Binding Vow

+Your convictions power your magic.

+Choose one of your Conviction Affinities or Heart Aspect.
+When you compel the chosen Trait, you gain 5 Temporary Energy slots in addition to the other benefits.

+If you refuse a compel for the chosen Trait, fill all of your unfilled Energy slots.
+You cannot gain Temporary Energy slots or clear filled Energy slots until the next Minor Milestone.

+### Wind-Up

+You need to prepare to get full use of your magic via a ritual or time to charge up.

+Choose a Skill in which you have at least a +1 modifier.
+You can use the Create Action with that Skill to charge your power:

+* **Critical Hit.** Gain 5 Temporary Energy slots and an Extra - clear your filled Temporary Energy slots.
+* **Hit.** Gain 5 Temporary Energy slots.
+* **Graze.** Mitigation Cost - gain 1 Temporary Energy slot.
+* **Miss.** Harm Fallout - gain 1 Corruption.

+### Dark Seed

+You can gain enormous amounts of magical power in exchange for darkening your spirit.

+While Transformed, you can suffer 1d10 Corruption to gain 5 Temporary Energy (no Action required).
+The number of d10s rolled to determine the amount of Corruption suffered increases by 1 each time you use this feature before a Minor Milestone.

+### Catch

+Your magic has a weakness, drawback, or limitation that applies under specific circumstances.

+Describe a situation where your magic is limited and choose a Cost.
+Whenever you use your magic in that scenario, you suffer the chosen Cost and gain 1 Temporary Energy.

 Each protagonist’s magic has a drawback, limitation, cost, or weakness called a Catch.
 Protagonists design their own Catch at creation.
 A Catch can be almost anything, but it should represent some sort of complicatting factor.

-A protagonist’s Catch may be compelled by either the protagonist or referee.
-When a Catch is compelled, the protagonist may choose one:

-* Clear one Energy slot
-* Gain one Temporary Energy slot.

-When a referee compels a protagonist’s Catch, they may accept or refuse.
-If they refuse, they gain 1d10 Corruption.

-A protagonist may choose to create a more severe Catch.
-In which case, they may increase the number of Energy slots regained or Temporary Energy slots gained by 1 or even 2, depending on the severity.
-The referee has final say over the severity level of a Catch.

-## **Relic**
+## Relic

 While Transformed, protagonists are equipped with a Relic.
 A Relic is a magical artifact unique to the protagonist that represents their personality and magic.
 They design their Relic during creation and use it to channel their magic.